 NJCEP uses the EPA's ENERGY STAR Portfolio Manager system to generate baseline energy usage results and comparable building EUIs.
-Portfolio Manager is specifically designed for benchmarking energy consumption within a building.
-NJCEP is unable to provide an ENERGY STAR score for this facility due to the facility type and usage.
+Due to the building type and usage, ENERGY STAR is unable to provide a score.
 Utility bills have been entered into Portfolio Manager for this facility.
 We encourage you to keep the utility bills updated monthly within Portfolio Manager for energy and cost savings purposes.